Should you give away free digital downloads? Definitely. Here's why.

 Beyond the obvious aspect of getting more customers in the door and ready for nurturing (if not nurtured already by your product), providing a free digital download on your storefront gives you an opportunity for upsells and cross-sells.

-You can read more about them in our article about the benefits and drawbacks of lifetime memberships, but this is the gist:
+You can read more about them in our article about how to use upsells and cross-sells, but this is the gist: